The best Sony camera in 2024 for vlogging, filmmaking and photography

 How to choose the best Sony camera

-If you are looking for something a bit more serious, then Sony's Alpha series is the way to go, these cameras are more specialized for higher quality images and video in different situations.
+If you are mostly interested in photography, then Sony's Alpha series is the way to go, these cameras are more specialized for higher quality images in different situations.
 The Sony A7R V is a megapixel monster for massive images, the Sony A9 II is for serious sports shooters, and the Sony a6700 packs the best of Sony's tech into a travelable body.
 Sony's Alpha series is also compatible with the best Sony lenses to up your photography game even further.

-If you want to produce high-end video then we have a guide for that, check out our guide to the best camera for filmmaking for some high-end Sony video options.
+If you want to produce very high-end video then we have a separate guide for that, check out our choices of the best camera for filmmaking for some top-end Sony video options.

 (Image credit: Gareth Bevan / Digital Camera World)